 Install: npx @softeria/ms-365-mcp-server

-Auth: Three modes — Device Code Flow (interactive, with token caching), OAuth Authorization Code (for HTTP transport), or Bring Your Own Token (for CI/CD or automated systems).
+Auth: Three modes — Device Code Flow (interactive, with token caching), OAuth Authorization Code (for HTTP transport, now with OAuth 2.1 and dynamic client registration), or Bring Your Own Token (for CI/CD or automated systems).

 What works well

 Breadth that no single Microsoft server matches.
-One NPX command gives you email, calendar, files, tasks, contacts, Excel, OneNote, and more.
+One NPX command gives you email, calendar, files, tasks, contacts, Excel, OneNote, groups, places, virtual events, and more.
 Microsoft’s approach splits these across separate Work IQ servers, each requiring its own setup.
-Softeria unifies them.
+Softeria unifies them — now with 200+ tools.

 TOON output format.
 The experimental “Token-Oriented Object Notation” reduces token usage by 30-60% compared to standard JSON.
 For LLM integrations where every token costs money, this is a meaningful optimization that no other Outlook MCP server offers.